jnmugerwa/jnmugerwa.github.io/content/blog/bet-maker/index.md

 This reasoning is similar to why times of chaos tend to reveal extraordinary opportunities in the financial markets.

 ## When fortune is in your favor, place bets more aggressively
 In trading, the strength of a strategy changes over time.
 This is why traders are always staring at 30 fucking monitors: they're processing information in order to update their view on how strong their strategies are.
-And when they discern their strategies are in a stronger position, they deploy more capital.
+And when they discern their strategies are in a stronger position, they deploy more capital (at least you Kelly Criterion mfs do).

 This thinking underlies one of my motivations for taking four internships in a row rather than one, two or three.
 When I was applying, I had spent ~10 hours a day studying algorithms for the previous 3 months.
 This meant that, at that moment, the probability of me passing any technical interview was near its global maximum; "fortune was in my favor".
 And so I applied to every interesting/difficult-to-get-into company I could think of and ended up getting offers with a +90% success rate.